adaror/FoleonBackendAssignment/README.md

 ## What we can talk about?

-Well there are so many different ways to implement this project, and there are many ways to implement each function, databases calls, using caching etc.
-I would love to share my thought and talk deeper about what I could do better, how it was possible to take it to the next level, and other questions and solutions I had in mind.
+There are numerous approaches to implementing this project, with various options for implementing each function, such as utilizing database calls, caching, and so on.
+I would be delighted to share my insights and engage in a discussion on how I could have enhanced the implementation to take it to the next level.
+Additionally, I would be pleased to explore any questions or solutions that I had considered.

 ## Hope you like it :)